mosaic-builders/360-video-upload/README.md

 ### Getting Started

-First, create a `.env` file in the root directory and configure it with values from the api.video dashboard [dashboard](https://dashboard.api.video/apikeys)
+First, create a `.env` file in the root directory and configure it with values from the api.video [dashboard](https://dashboard.api.video/apikeys)
 Toggle between production and sandbox mode to get the API keys, then add them to the `.env` file:

 ```